ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab00.md

 <p>Next, you need to join the CS8 course.
 Look for the "Join Class" link at the top of the page.
 It is in the top bar.
 The class, in this system, is called: <b>CS8_w18_matni</b>.
 Once you see the list of all courses, click on the <b>"Join CS8_w18_matni"</b> button.</p>

 <p><b>BE AWARE THAT THERE IS ANOTHER SECTION OF CS8 GOING ON THIS QUARTER AND THEY TOO ARE USING SUBMIT.CS.
 DO NOT SUBMIT YOUR WORK IN THE OTHER CLASS SECTION ACCOUT.
-MAKE SURE THAT YOU ARE SUBMITTING TO CS8_w18_matni.</b></p>
+MAKE SURE THAT YOU ARE SUBMITTING TO <font color="red"> CS8_w18_matni.</font></b></p>

 <p>You should then see CS8 appear on your homepage when logging in to the submit.cs system.
 Click on the course now.</p>